timkinnane/hubot-playbook/README.md

 ### Beta in development

 - Add methods for users to populate data for template tag context with Improv
+- Load outlines from yaml (including external stores like S3)
 - Integrate enter/path/branch listeners with Conditioner for semantic matchers
-- Load outlines from yaml (including external stores like S3)
-- Helpers for adapter UI payloads, for buttons and cards in messenger etc

 ### Slated refactors

+- Improve Improv to parse with internationalization
 - Update Dialogue to return promise on send and receive
 - Replace hoooker package with Hubot middleware, for scene enter etc
 - Update demo bot tests to with unique listeners so all can be loaded at once